moneyforward/insdog/src/site/markdown/4-Design/Architecture.md

 Instead, they should invoke **CLI tools** and be kept as light-weight as possible.
 Insight behind this is a fact, where workflows of GitHub Actions are hard to test even with helps by `gh` utility command, that GitHub distributes.

-**autotest-ca Framework** is a component responsible for executing tests defined as a part of **autotest-ca Tests** component.
+**insdog Framework** is a component responsible for executing tests defined as a part of **insdog Tests** component.
 The framework provides a **JUnit5** extension, which defines execution flow of tests.

-**autotest-ca Profile** is a component that abstracts execution environments and parameters whose values can be different across test runs.
+**insdog Profile** is a component that abstracts execution environments and parameters whose values can be different across test runs.

 **SDET(App)** are responsible for executing/implementing tests for **SUT** in an automated-fashion as much as possible to meet projects' deadlines.
 When necessary, they will execute tests by manual.